Recover Compensation for Your Losses in a Truck Accident

 - Whether there are any potential product or manufacturing defects.

 Given the size and weight of the vehicles involved in a truck accident, the cost of treating your injuries will likely exceed the amount of your Personal Injury Protection (PIP) insurance coverage.
-To collect compensation for your losses that are not covered by PIP, as well as any other damages you are eligible to receive, your lawyer may have to engage in extended negotiations with the insurance company.
+To collect payment for losses not covered by your PIP coverage, and any other damages you may be eligible to receive, your attorney will need to negotiate with the insurance company.
 If such out-of-court negotiations are unsuccessful, your attorney may need to file a lawsuit for additional damages.

-If you have lost a loved one in a truck accident, you may have the standing and right to a wrongful death suit.
+If you have lost a loved one in a truck accident, you may have the right to pursue a wrongful death suit.
 Hiring a qualified attorney can help ensure you recover the compensation to which you are entitled.

 Types of Injuries in a Truck Accident